Taj: Divided by Blood: Taj: Divided by Blood

+Taj Season 2: Reign of Revenge

 Production

 The show was first announced in 2018.

 Release

-The series premiered on ZEE5 on 3 March 2023.
+The first season premiered on ZEE5 on 3 March 2023.
+The second season premiered on 12 May 2023.

 Promotion

 The peek into the show was released by Dharmendra, when he shared that he is playing Sheikh Salim Chisti in this show.

-The logo was unveiled at a ceremony in Mumbai on February 14.
-Subsequently, the trailer was launched on February 17.
+The logo was unveiled at a ceremony in Mumbai on 14 February.
+Subsequently, the trailer was launched on 17 February.

+The second season was announced with a trailer on 23 April 2023.

 Reception

+It received mostly positive reviews with praise for its performances (especially Shah's), screenplay, dialogues and criticism for its visual effects.

 Shubhra Gupta of The Indian Express wrote "From the fifth episode on, you can see the series lose steam.
 The writing, which had kept us engaged till then, starts getting repetitive, which leads to the flaws which we had managed to ignore demanding our attention."
 Syed Firdaus Ashraf of Rediff.com rated 1.5/5 stars and wrote "Naseeruddin Shah, who plays Akbar, looks thoroughly disinterested as if he is only playing the part for a hefty fee.
 Rahul Bose is a complete misfit playing the jihadi Mirza Muhammad Hakim South Mumbai style.
 Aditi Rao Hydari as Anarkali looks lost and is unconvincing in her love for Salim."

 Saibal Chatterjee of NDTV rated the series 2.5 stars out of 5 and wrote "Taj: Divided by Blood is crafted with diligence.
 Parts of the show are informed with enough drama and intrigue to perk things up.
 It, however, frequently feels a touch strained and repetitive.
 It is neither Mughal-e-Azam nor Game of Thrones."

 Shilajit Mitra for The Hindu wrote "We get a mammoth battle sequence in Kabul near the start.
 Though immensely staged, it bored me to bits with its obvious choreography (first the archers come on, then the infantry, then the cannonballs...).
 Far more memorable, then, is this exchange between Akbar and his ministers, after he announces his plans for ‘Din-I-Illahi’.
 They look crestfallen until one of them calls for a change in conventional thinking."

 Suchandra Bose for The Quint rated 3.5 stars out of 5 and wrote "One of the major pitfalls of the show is its incapacity to dig a little deeper into the characters – Salim is an opium lover with a heart of gold, Jodha (Sandhya Mridul) is a concerned mother, Akbar is a ruthless ruler – their characterization can be condensed in three to four adjectives."